ovh/docs/pages/public_cloud/ai_machine_learning/training_guide_07_troubleshooting/guide.en-gb.md

 ### How is the product billed?

-During its lifetime the job should transit between the following statuses (`QUEUED`, `INITIALIZING`, `PENDING`, `RUNNING`, `INTERRUPTING`, `FINALIZING`, `DONE`).
+During its lifetime the job should transit between the following statuses:`QUEUED`, `INITIALIZING`, `PENDING`, `RUNNING`, `INTERRUPTING`, `FINALIZING`, `DONE`.

-Billing is minute-based and starts from the beginning to the end of the job's `RUNNING` status.
+Billing is minute-based and starts from the beginning until the end of the job's `RUNNING` status.
 Each commenced minute is billed completely.
 Jobs that do not reach the `RUNNING` state will not be billed.

 The price will depend on the compute resources you use (CPUs and GPUs) and their running time.
 Pricing examples can be found [here](/pages/public_cloud/ai_machine_learning/training_guide_08_billing_concept).